joeylee08/mannafoods/README.md

 ![](createedit.gif)

 1. Navigate to the Create Listing tab to create a new listing.
 2. Fill in all the pertinent information.
+Be sure not to leave any details blank.
 3. If you have already set your location, it will be autofilled.
-4. Be sure to update quantities and delete listings as items are picked up.
+4. Remember to update quantities and delete listings as items are picked up.
-5. Please be precise about expiration dates and dietary restrictions.
+5. Please be honest and precise about expiration dates and dietary restrictions.
-6. Active listings can be viewed and edited in My Listings.
+6. Your active listings can be viewed and edited in My Listings.
 7. Click Details to view the specifics of any active listing.
 8. Modify details, as desired.
 Click Edit to save changes.